 For that reason, there are very few things I’ll wake up early to do.

-Wanting to get a head start on my Maine Bucket list, I decided to start with fishing.
+Wanting to get a head start on my Maine bucket list, I decided to start with a fishing trip in Maine.
 Easy enough right?
 How hard is it to catch a fish?

 And they Did.
 Not.
 Lie.